Clinical UM Guideline

 The rationale for treatment is that children whose feeding problems are treated with nasogastric, gastrostomy, or jejunostomy tubes are more likely to need therapy to become oral feeders.
 Placement of a feeding tube has been shown to actually cause or worsen feeding problems for many children (Crosby, 2007).

 Treatment for diagnosed pediatric feeding disorders may also require a multidisciplinary team approach (Arvedson, 2008; Lifschitz, 2001; Rommel, 2003).
 This team should include the same types of professionals described above for the evaluation process, to treat both the causative and underlying medical conditions, as well as to provide the various interventions deemed appropriate for the treatment of the individual.
 Many studies have demonstrated the benefits of such a multidisciplinary approach (Benoit, 2000; Byars, 2003).
-Rommel and colleagues (2003) described the multidisciplinary treatment of 700 infants and young children with feeding disorders, reporting that almost 50% of the study subjects presented with a combination of medical (e.g., GERD, neurologic or other problem) and oral (e.g., oral motor issues, sensory problems, etc.) pathology underlying their disorder.
-There were also a substantial number of individuals presenting with combined oral-behavioral (e.g., food avoidance, tantrums, etc), and medical-behavioral conditions as well.
+Rommel and colleagues (2003) described the multidisciplinary treatment of 700 infants and young children with feeding disorders, reporting that almost 50% of the study subjects presented with a combination of medical (for example, GERD, neurologic or other problem) and oral (for example, oral motor issues, sensory problems, etc.) pathology underlying their disorder.
+There were also a substantial number of individuals presenting with combined oral-behavioral (for example, food avoidance, tantrums, etc), and medical-behavioral conditions as well.
 These individuals were treated by a team approach, with 73.1 % of the individuals experiencing significant benefits beyond 2 months to 5 years.

 Peer Reviewed Publications: